jonnyhoeven/justme.dev/projects/dmx-control.md

 - Whether you're a lighting enthusiast, a professional designer, or simply curious about the magic behind mesmerizing light displays, diving into the world of DMX is sure to ignite your passion for creativity and exploration.

-- Let the lights shine bright, and the DMX signals flow seamlessly!
+- Let the lights shine bright and the DMX signals flow seamlessly!